 Seafood That You Should Be Careful With

-Although this dog-preferred fish is chock-full of Omega-3s and vitamin D and offers a wide range of health benefits, you need be careful when feeding it to your dog.
-As with shrimp, much salmon is farm raised and contains antibiotics and other chemicals.
+Although this dog-preferred fish is chock-full of Omega-3s and vitamin D and offers a wide range of health benefits, you need to be careful when feeding it to your dog.
+As with shrimp, much salmon is farm-raised and contains antibiotics and other chemicals.

 Instead, purchase wild-caught salmon and freeze it for a couple of weeks to kill harmful parasites that may be present.

 A new fad that’s storming the frontier is squid oil.
 As a source of Omega-3s, it also contains EPA and DHA which aid body functions.
 Squid is also boneless which means it’s often free of contaminants and radioactive elements.

 The downside is that squid oil easily goes bad once it’s opened, so be sure to keep it refrigerated if you purchase it, and verify that it has been micro-filtered.

 These hinged-shell sea dwellers are filled with vitamin B12, protein, and numerous elements.
 They’re mostly free from contamination though they may pick up toxins from eating microalgae.

 When supplementing your canine’s diet with these, ensure they’ve been harvested from clean waters and have been tested.

 Jam-packed with nutrients and protein, spirulina is also a great source of vitamins and Omega-3s.
 This makes it an excellent benefit for immunity and digestive health along with cancer prevention.